Obstructive sleep apnoea | Mate hoto hau

 • have polycystic ovary syndrome (PCOS)

-• have big tonsils (most common in young people).
+• have big tonsils (most common in children and young people).

 Video: What causes snoring and obstructive sleep apnea?